 • An expanded Dia Chelsea in New York will open in April with an exhibition of new work by the artist Lucy Raven.
 The $20m project merges three buildings and creates more space for street-level galleries and public programming.

 • The Kunsthaus Zurich will become Switzerland’s biggest art museum thanks to a SFr205m ($230m) extension by David Chipperfield Architects.
 Opening for previews in April and in full in October, the new building doubles the museum’s footprint and provides a home for Impressionist and post-Impressionist masterworks from the Emil Bührle collection.

-• 798 Cube Art Centre in Beijing is due to open this spring with an initial five-year exhibition programme of works by Alberto Giacometti and Pablo Picasso, in partnership with the Fondation Giacometti and Musée National Picasso-Paris.
+• 798 Cube Art Centre in Beijing is due to open with an initial five-year exhibition programme of works by Alberto Giacometti and Pablo Picasso, in partnership with the Fondation Giacometti and Musée National Picasso-Paris.

 • Moscow’s power plant arts centre GES-2, funded by the natural gas billionaire Leonid Mikhelson and designed by Renzo Piano, will open in summer or autumn with a soap opera-inspired exhibition by Ragnar Kjartansson.
 Facilities include galleries, performance spaces, a learning centre, apartments for artist residents and creative workshops.

 • The $388m Academy Museum of Motion Pictures in Los Angeles, designed by Renzo Piano, is due to open on 30 September.
 Dedicated to the art and science of film, the museum reconfigures a 1939 department store, connected to a new spherical building featuring a theatre and rooftop terrace.